Comparison guide for automated file transfer software

 Features

-• Easily add DMZ proxy servers
+• Adds DMZ proxy servers

-• Create secure connections without opening ports
+• Creates secure connections without opening ports

 Pros

 JSCAPE makes it easy to connect to any endpoint and offers multiple layers of security, including reverse proxy servers.
 JSCAPE is a highly capable solution that can handle any file movement requirement at the enterprise level.
-This makes it possible for organizations to consolidate their file transfer solutions and manage all transactions and connections through a single platform.
+This makes it possible for organizations to consolidate file transfer solutions and manage all transactions and connections through a single platform.

 Cons